 Working for Social Work England

-When you apply to work for Social Work England, we will ask you for personal data as part of that process.
+If you apply to work for Social Work England, we will ask you for personal data as part of that process.
 You will be able to see the data we ask for in the forms you complete during the process.
-The information we may collect or otherwise process about you during the application process may include:
+The information we may collect or otherwise process about you during the application process may include (any of the following):

 - your name